-The Indonesian Financial Services Authority (Otoritas Jasa Keuangan – OJK) officially issued a Regulation No. POJK 13 /POJK.02/2018 concerning Digital Financial Innovation in Financial Services Sector (“POJK 13”) that was put into effect on August 16, 2018.
+The Indonesian Financial Services Authority (Otoritas Jasa Keuangan – OJK) officially issued a Regulation No. POJK 13 /POJK.02/2018 concerning Digital Financial Innovation for Financial Services Sector (“POJK 13”) in the financial industry in Indonesia, which was put into effect on August 16, 2018.

 POJK 13 was set up to regulate the exploding growth of digital industries eagerly participating in Indonesian financial sector by defining Digital Financial Innovation (DFI) as the activity of updating business processes, business models, and financial instruments that provide new added value in the financial services sector by involving digital ecosystem.

 In this article, we look deep into the regulation and present all points investors intending to join the sector of Digital Financial Innovation should be aware of.